Julia Fundamentals

 Using Variables in Julia

-Once we’ve stored values in variables, we can use them in calculations:
+Once we’ve assigned variables to values, we can use them in calculations:

 OUTPUT